Author Guidelines

 • Abstract (in English), maximum 200 words, no references included.

 • Author contributions statement, using only the Contributor Roles Taxonomy (CRediT).
 The Seismica article templates include a section for a CRediT statement.
-Please follow policies on authorship.
+Please follow the policies on authorship outlined in the Ethical Guidelines.

 • A Data and Code Availability Statement, detailing where all data and codes used in the study can be accessed.
 Statements along the lines of "please contact the authors for data access" are not acceptable for data which could be distributed digitally.
 If the data are not available, the data availability statement should explain why.
-Please see policies on availability of data, materials, and codes for more details.
+Please see the Ethical Guidelines for more details.
 Questions about data and code sharing may be asked in advance of submission or posed in the Comments to the Editor.

 • A list of all references cited in the study including DOIs if available.
 LaTeX submissions should use our bibtex style file included in the Seismica templates; other submissions should use APA reference style, including the full author list for each entry.
+Citations to unpublished work (ie "submitted" or "in review") are not permitted unless the work has been preprinted and the preprint DOI is provided.
+"Personal Communication" citations are not permitted, and information obtained from personal communications may instead be acknowledged in the "Acknowledgements" section.
 Seismica strongly suggests that authors consider ensuring that their citations are inclusive and conscientious.
-Citation Diversity Statements are not required, but efforts should be made to cite widely, such as citing non-English works, non-academic, policy documents.
+Citation Diversity Statements are not required, but efforts should be made to cite widely, such as citing non-English works, non-academic works, and policy documents.

 The following sections may be included, but are not required: